 - The interface is easy to use with Kodi and other Android-based media systems.

 - Doesn’t accept Bitcoin for anonymous payment

 UP TO 10 DEVICES:IPVanish has a large network of servers and handles multiple connections well.
 Easy to use and preferred by users who need high standards of privacy.
-Can’t unblock as many streaming services as some of its rivals.
+Can’t unblock as many online streaming services as some of its rivals.
 7-day money-back guarantee.